Oshawa: Basketball

 The Oshawa Power of the National Basketball League of Canada began playing in October 2011.
 In the spring of 2013, the Power announced a move from Oshawa to Mississauga, a western suburb of Toronto.
 The Power played home games at the General Motors Centre.

 Lacrosse

 Oshawa was home of the Oshawa Green Gaels, one of the most storied teams in the sport.
 A player of note in the 1920s was Nels Stewart, who became a Hall of Famer in the National Hockey League.
 Former Oshawa Green Gaels captain and Oshawa native, Derek Keenan, is the current coach and general manager of the Saskatchewan Rush.
 He was inducted into the Canadian Lacrosse Hall of Fame in 2012.

+In August of 2025, it was announced that the former Albany FireWolves of the National Lacrosse League would be relocating to the city, sharing the Tribute Communities Centre with the Oshawa Generals as FireWolves Lacrosse Club.

+Soccer

+The city was represented in the Canadian Professional Soccer League by the Durham Flames from 1999 to 2003.
+After the Flames had their franchise revoked in 2004, the Mississauga Olympians relocated to Oshawa to become the Durham Storm.
+The Storm would represent Oshawa for two seasons from 2004 to 2005.

 Other

 Oshawa was home to Windfields Farm, a thoroughbred horse breeding operation and birthplace of one of Canada's most famous racehorses, Northern Dancer.

 Oshawa hosted boxing and weightlifting events for the 2015 Pan American Games which were held in the Greater Toronto Area.